t-kuester/sokoban/README.md

 included, but plenty can be found on the internet.

 Features:
-* load Sokoban levels in standard sokoban level file format
+* load Sokoban levels in standard Sokoban level file format
 * save progress (solved/unsolved, number of turns) for each level in JSON file
 * controls with arrow-keys or with mouse
 * save/restore snapshot of current level, undo/redo-stack